What's the best tea for me?

 Genmaicha and Hojicha

-Our genmaicha is made from premium first-leaf sencha, genmai, and a pinch of matcha.
-This low caffeine tea has a crisp, slightly nutty taste.
-The pinch of matcha gives it an extraordinary bright green color.
+Our genmaicha is premium first-leaf sencha, genmai, and a pinch of matcha.
+This low-caffeine tea has a crisp, slightly nutty taste.
+The pinch of matcha gives it an extraordinarily bright green color.

 Hojicha is roasted sencha leaves.
 The roasting gives the tea an amber color and reduces caffeine.